zurb/foundation-icons/README.markdown

 Foundation Icon Font Sets
 =========================
 Custom icon sets that are stored in a handy web font.
 A couple lines of CSS and the right markup will get you going in no time.
+These icons use the Private Use Area Unicode slots to ensure full accessibility.

 We designed the glyphs to be refined enough to stand alone as a simple icon, but left room for the imagination.
 Since you’ll be dealing with a font, the opportunities are nearly limitless.
 Now your icons can be any size, any color and any style available in CSS.

 Usage
 =====
 * Download the icon font that you're interested in.
-* Merge the `fonts` and `stylesheets` folders into your Foundation project.
+* Merge the `fonts` and `stylesheets`, or `sass` if you are using it, folders into your Foundation project.
-* The default code is `<span class="glyph [set-name]">letter</span>`, feel free to customize that to your needs.
+* The default code is `<i class="foundicon-[icon]"></i>`, feel free to customize that to your needs.
 * Style the icons using any CSS style that could apply to text!

 Repo Contents